xebia-functional/fetch/tut/README.md

 val fetchMulti: Fetch[(String, Int)] = (fetchString(1) |@| fetchLength("one")).tupled
 ```

-Note how the two independent data fetches are run in parallel, minimizing the latency cost of querying the two data sources.
+Note how the two independent data fetches run in parallel, minimizing the latency cost of querying the two data sources.

 ```tut:book
 fetchMulti.runA[Id]